tom-clik/coldlight/_docs/userguide/markdown_exotica/admonitions.md

     Collapse block style open by default
 ```

-Using `???` creates a collapsible block in the website version.
+Using `+` creates a collapsible block in the website version (TODO: not working)

-??? note
+???+ note
     Collapse block style

 ## Admonition Samples

 !!! abstract "abstract style"
-    Block etxt
+    Block text

     * Carries on
     * List item